JuliaDocs/Documenter.jl/docs/src/man/hosting.md

 ## Using Simple SSH

-If you do not have access to either Travis or Github for automated documentation updates, or you are working in a private git hosting service where using these is impractical, it may be desirable to push objects more simply via SSH.
+If you do not have access to either Travis or GitHub for automated documentation updates, or you are working in a private Git hosting service where using these is impractical, it may be desirable to push objects more simply via SSH.
 For such cases, simply call, e.g.

 ```julia